black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 You need to get the currently playing song or the first song in the playlist.
 To do that, create a song constant and use the OR operator (||) to set it to the current song of userData, or the first song in the userData?.songs array.

 Don't forget to use optional chaining.

+# Step 74
+The setPlayButtonAccessibleText function will set the aria-label attribute to the current song, or to the first song in the playlist.
+And if the playlist is empty, it sets the aria-label to "Play".

+Use the setAttribute method on the playButton element to set an attribute named "aria-label".
+Using a ternary, set the attribute value to Play ${song.title} or "Play" if song?.title is not available.

+Don't forget you need template interpolation here, so you need to use backticks.